RallyTechServices/custom-board/README.md

 workspace.

 Additionally, items can be filtered by an ancestor portfolio item. (e.g. filter Features that are ultimately children of the higher level Theme).
+If placed on a page that also has a [pi-ancestor-filter-broadcaster](https://github.com/RallyTechServices/pi-ancestor-filter-broadcaster), and filter by ancestor portfolio item is enabled, it will listen to the broadcaster for the selected ancestor.

 ## Development Notes